autogluon/autogluon/docs/tutorials/forecasting/forecasting-faq.md

 ### Can I use GPUs for model training?

 Yes!
 Most of the models used by AutoGluon-Forecasting support GPU training, but it is not required that you train on a GPU.
 Make sure you have installed CUDA and the GPU version of MXNet, refer to the [installation instructions](../../install.html) for more details.
-AutoGluon will try to automatically detect whether your machine has a properly setup GPU, but you can also manually specify that GPU should be used via the `predictor.fit()` argument `ag_args_fit={'num_gpus': 1}`.
+AutoGluon will try to automatically detect whether your machine has a properly setup GPU, but you can also manually specify that GPU should be used by setting the `predictor.fit()` argument: `ag_args_fit={'num_gpus': 1}`.
 Multi-GPU training is not yet supported.

 ### What machine is best for running AutoGluon-Forecasting?